 There’s so much packed into just 18 blocks!
 Spend a few hours walking around the trendy streets, exploring the shops and checking out the art murals.
 On weekends, they’ll usually have food trucks and live music.

-If you love antique hunting as I do, you’ll be glad to know there are over 20 independent shops at Antique Alley that sell vintage furniture, clothing, antiques, and other super unique items.
+If you or your teen loves antique hunting, you’ll be glad to know there are over 20 independent shops at Antique Alley that sell vintage furniture, clothing, antiques, and other super unique items.

 3. STROLL DOWN FREMONT STREET